abraunegg/onedrive/docs/USAGE.md

   exec chpst -u "${USER}:${groups}" runsvdir "${svdir}"
   ```

-  - do not forget to correct the `<username>` according to the `USER` set on
+  - Ensure you replace `<username>` with the `USER` set in step #1.
-    step #1

 4. Enable the previously created folder as a service

   - `# ln -fs /etc/sv/runsvdir-<username> /var/service/`

-5. Create a subfolder on the `USER`'s `HOME` directory to store the services
+5. Create a subfolder in the `USER`'s `HOME` directory to store the services (or symlinks)
-   (or symlinks)

    - `$ mkdir ~/service`

-6. Create a subfolder for OneDrive specifically
+6. Create a subfolder specifically for OneDrive

   - `$ mkdir ~/service/onedrive/`

-7. Create a file called `run` under the previously created folder with
+7. Create a file called `run` under the previously created folder with executable permissions
-   executable permissions

    - `$ touch ~/service/onedrive/run`
    - `$ chmod 0755 ~/service/onedrive/run`